 For your PA, you get external links from high profiled websites and include them in the page you are targeting, this, in turn, builds your PA.

-while for DA, you build links either naturally or via outreach method, you work on your on-page SEO and lots more
+while for DA, you build links either naturally or via outreach methods, you work on your on-page SEO and lots more.

-Why does the PA and DA of a website change?
+Why do the PA and DA of a website change?

 There are several reasons why the DA and PA of a website change and they include:

-- If there is a drop in ranking of the site linking to you
+- If there is a drop in the ranking of the site linking to you.

-- Your site has not been crawled since you built links
+- Your site has not been crawled since you build links.

 Remember that both metrics are important for the growth of your blog and just one major factor strikes a difference between them.